 How long do I have to wait before I can use Zuora Secure Data Share for Snowflake?

-Up to 21 days from the time your request is received by Zuora.
+Up to 21 days from the time you provide Zuora with your target Snowflake account details.

 Zuora Secure Data Share for Snowflake allows Zuora, as a Data Provider to Snowflake Data Cloud, to securely share data with data consumers across different regions and cloud platforms.
 Cross-region data share is supported for Snowflake consumer accounts hosted on provisioned AWS or Azure regions.